indigo-dc/bdocker/doc/configuration.md

 ## Client configuration

-The client command line tool is configured by using the same configuration file format.
 In the current version the client is deployed together to the working , so that, it is configured by using the same configuration file.
 Although the client just uses some of the configuration parameters:

 |Group           |Field                |Description